-Dr. Charon inaugurated and teaches in the Master of Science in Narrative Medicine graduate program at Columbia.
+Dr. Charon inaugurated the Master of Science in Narrative Medicine graduate program at Columbia.
 She has lectured or served as Visiting Professor at many medical schools and universities in the US and abroad, teaching narrative medicine theory and practice.
 She has received a Rockefeller Foundation Bellagio residency, a Guggenheim Fellowship, and research funding from the NIH, the NEH, the American Board of Integral Medicine, the Josiah Macy Jr. Foundation, and several additional private foundations.

 She has published in The New England Journal of Medicine, Lancet, JAMA, Annals of Internal Medicine, Narrative, Henry James Review, Partial Answers, and Literature and Medicine.
 She is working on a book about creativity and doubt in the sciences and the arts.

 - M.D., Harvard University